 Have you ever remembered something so clearly that you were 100% positive in its retelling, only to second-guess yourself as soon as a contradiction surfaces?
 This phenomenon—memory misattribution—happens all the time; to all of us.
 We like to think of our memories as drawers full of files or bytes on a computer hard drive, but in reality they’re much more malleable.
 To illustrate this point, author Jonah Lehrer and psychologist Daniel Schacter share two stories of mixed-up memories, and their sometimes dire consequences.
 How susceptible are you to memory misattribution?
 Take the test to find out.

-More from this ongoing series: The Unbearable Lightness of Memory
+More from The Unbearable Lightness of Memory

 This program is a part of The Big, the Small, and the Complex, a Series made possible with the support of The Kavli Prize.